 Student Affairs Committee

 This committee is responsible for considering and making recommendations to the Board relating to Student Affairs with advice and consultation with the president and the provost.
 Its responsibilities also include working with the dean of students and the Athletic Department.

 The Student Affairs Committee is chaired by Jill S. Gabbe, a member of the Board since 2007.
-Jill is a senior adviser in the areas of health and higher education to Finn Partners, the sixth largest independent public relations firm, based in New York City.
+Jill is a senior adviser in the areas of health and higher education to Finn Partners, the sixth largest global independent public relations firm, based in New York City.
 She is also an executive producer of CITIZENARTS, a creator of programming in the form of entertaining educational documentaries, theatrical works and books.
-Prior, she was partner/chief creative officer of gabbegroup, a public relations and marketing firm, overseeing award-winning programs and campaigns for leading institutions and household brand names.
-A member of the Arthur W. Page Society, the leading organization for senior communications professionals, Jill has guest lectured at corporations and universities.
+Prior, she was partner/chief creative officer of gabbegroup, a public relations and marketing firm, overseeing award-winning programs and campaigns for leading corporations and institutions.
+A member of the Arthur W. Page Society, the premier organization for senior communications professionals, Jill has guest lectured at numerous corporations and universities.
 Jill earned a BA from Suffolk University in 1973, and an MA from Villanova University in 1974.